Totodore/totodore.github.io/content/blog/serde-wrapper.md

 ### Can We Do Better?
 Harnessing Serde's Modularity

+The first emerging idea to solve this issue would be to write a custom JSON-parser that will partially decode our data.
+However that is a **terrible** idea for a **lot** of reasons.
+It's error prone, complex, the resulting code will be inefficent and insecure.

-I wanted to stick with Serde’s ecosystem but needed more control.
+Therefore, I wanted to stick with Serde’s ecosystem but needed more control, thanksfully serde is incredibly flexible.
 Here's what I explored:

 #### 1. Annotated Fields